CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     >**Note:** The response includes source references to indicate the indexed data in which the answer was found.

-1. Try a follow-up question, for example `Where can I stay there?`
+1. Try a follow-up question, for example, `Where can I stay there?`

     ![](../Images/l4t6p14.png)